Tasman blaze: Massive Nelson fire 'sparked by farmer'

 Helicopters are attacking the 1870ha fire, spread across 20km, from the air as Civil Defence declares a state of emergency and more than 170 homes have been evacuated or self-evacuated.

-The fire was sparked by a farmer discing his dry fields at around 2pm up Pigeon Valley near Wakefield, about 30kms south of Nelson, at around 2pm yesterday, the Herald has been told by multiple sources.
+The fire was sparked by a farmer discing [tilling] his dry fields at around 2pm up Pigeon Valley near Wakefield, about 30km south of Nelson, the Herald has been told by multiple sources.

 Read more: